 Due to a North Carolina federal court granting conditional certification to a class-action lawsuit that was filed on behalf of several Uber drivers under the Fair Labor Standards Act (FLSA), the plaintiffs can now reach out to the 18,000+ drivers who have opted out of the arbitration clause of their contact with the company.
 These drivers are eligible to join the case.
 Uber’s contract gave drivers 30 days to opt out of arbitration.

 Few companies provide an opportunity to opt out of arbitration clauses as that process usually results in a favorable conclusion for the employer.
 Such clauses have stopped class-action cases from gaining any traction.

-“The ruling today is going to allow drivers across the country to band together to challenge Uber’s misclassification of them,” said Paul B. Maslo, a lawyer for the plaintiffs and a partner with Napoli Shkolnik PLLC.
+“The ruling today is going to allow drivers across the country to band together to challenge Uber’s misclassification of them,” said a lawyer for the plaintiffs and a partner with Napoli Shkolnik PLLC.
 “They are employees and should be getting minimum wage and overtime as required by federal law.”

 Uber is a popular alternative to traditional taxis for riders.
 It has more than 600,000 drivers in the United States but many of those drivers have felt that the company’s rules and demands are too restrictive.
 Therefore the drivers feel that they should be provided the benefits of traditional employees, something that Uber challenges.